 To start with a famous Pashto saying (slang) “be nashe mazgha kho da khro v”, which means “without being intoxicated, one’s mind is that of a donkey.”
-Naswar fills the void and offers an in-expensive/cheap thrill to all those who aspire to join the Naswari club and enjoy the earthly-cum-alien level of addiction.
-A pack of Naswar costs ten rupees, and it comes in different varieties, i.e. Banosi, Cobra, Brown, Yellow, etc. Although eating Naswar is considered a male-ish thing, do you know females, especially in rural areas, equally consume it to have equality.
-Thus, gender equality can be prevailed by providing quality Naswar to males and females alike.
+Naswar fills the void and offers an in-expensive/cheap thrill to all who aspire to join the Naswari club and enjoy the earthly-cum-alien level of addiction.
+A pack of Naswar costs ten rupees and comes in different varieties, i.e. Banosi, Cobra, Brown, Yellow, etc. Although eating Naswar is considered a male-ish thing, do you know females, especially in rural areas, equally consume it to have equality?
+Thus, gender equality can prevail by providing quality Naswar to males and females.

 Although Naswar, by nature, is parallel to other addictive substances, it does not harm or kill its user interestingly and miraculously.
 Contrarily, it affects the lives of those connected –in whatever way– to the host.
 For good, Naswaris are pure fun, as their jokes are Martian and belly breakers, which keep their social circles intact and happy.